KentuckyOne Health Partners: A benefit for KentuckyOne Health employees and their dependents using the CHI Medical Plan.

 - One on one support from a health coach to coordinate care

-- With questions about a new diagnosis, medications, weight loss or smoking cessation
+- Questions about a new diagnosis, medications, weight loss or smoking cessation

-- Directions on how to find In-Network/Tier 1 providers, specialists and facilities
+- How to find Enhanced CIN Network providers, specialists and facilities

-As you consider the cost of health care for you and your family in the coming year, be sure to find out if the services you receive are from Tier 1, Tier 2 or out-of-network providers and facilities.
+As you consider the cost of health care for you and your family in the coming year, be sure to know if the services you receive are from Enhanced CIN, in-network or out-of-network providers and facilities.
+Review costs, co-pays, deductibles and covered services for the KentuckyOne Health benefit plans on this comparison chart.
 You should also know:

-- Under KentuckyOne Health Integrated Core and Basic options, there is no deductible when you use a provider or facility in the Enhanced Network/KentuckyOne Health Partners Clinically Integrated Network.
-All CIN providers are considered Tier 1.
+- Under the KentuckyOne Health Integrated Health Plan, there is no deductible when you use a provider or facility in the Enhanced CIN Network.

-- There will still be a deductible for the Anthem in-network and out-of-network levels, and those deductibles are increasing.
+- There is still a deductible for the Anthem in-network and out-of-network levels.

 - All preventive services are paid at 100%.

-- To search for a Tier 1 provider, click on these links to use the KentuckyOne Health Partners Physician Finder or Anthem's Find a Doctor search tool.
+- To search for an Enhanced CIN Network provider, click on these links to use the KentuckyOne Health Partners Physician Finder or Anthem's Find a Doctor search tool.

 Pharmacy Plus is a convenient resource for KentuckyOne Health employees.
 Not only is their pricing competitive, they offer free delivery.
 Compare your medications to our Top 100 prescribed drugs list and see if generics are an option for you.
 Talk with your primary care provider and see if you can save.